Best IEMS (In Ear Monitor Systems) for Musicians

 Best In Ear Monitor System Selection Methodology

-We started off by looking at the best rated FCC compliant in-ear monitors that can be readily brought through major US retailers.
-We then gathered and analyzed over 3,400 rating sources, including the most recent reviews, ratings, and expert recommendations.
-All these data were then fed to the Gearank Algorithm which gave us the rating scores out of 100 that you see above.
+We started by looking at the best-rated FCC-compliant in-ear monitors that can be readily brought through major US retailers.
+For this edition, we gathered and analyzed over 6,600 rating sources, including the most recent reviews, ratings, and expert recommendations.
+All these data were then fed to the Gearank Algorithm, giving us the rating scores out of 100 you see above.
 These scores reflect relative market sentiment about each system.
-And we used the scores to select the best ones in three different categories: Single Receiver, Twin Pack and Four Pack.
-For more information about our methods please read How Gearank Works.
+We used the scores to select the best in three categories: Single Receiver, Twin Pack, and Four Pack.
+For more information about our methods, please read How Gearank Works.

 About the Author and Contributors